shubhamchopade/web-scrapper/README.md

-# Web-crawler-for-wayback-machine
+# Web-scrapper
-The repository is for the submission of the patch for the Internet Archives for GSoC 2020
+The project is targeted to get images from the desired url.

 ## crawler.py